symbiotejs/symbiote.js/README.md

 * Styling approach: total freedom, from the old classics to the cutting age platforn abilities
 * Native HTML and DOM API instead of expensive custom template syntax processing
 * Templates are out of the component or render function context.
 It’s just a simple JavaScript literals.
 So you can keep or process them wherever you want
+* No logical operators in templates.
+Logic and presentation is strictly separated.
 * Fast synchronous UI updates
 * Full data context access from the document structure
 * Full data context availability for template bindings